0glabs/0g-doc/docs/node-sale/faq/faq.md

 Both Public and Whitelist sale will be available soon [here](https://node.0gfoundation.ai/) except for Partnered Launchpads, in which case the front end will be on 0G Partners' website.

 ### What will we do with any unsold nodes?
 What will we do with unsold rewards?
 Reallocate rewards from the unsold nodes to the sold node holders.
-We will not burn these tokens.
+We will not burn these NFTs.

+### What is your tokenomics?
+ADD IMAGE

+### What is the % unlocked at TGE?
+33% of node rewards will be claimable on TGE.
+In order to encourage long term participation in the 0G ecosystem, there will be a 50% penalty of this node reward if a user selects to claim and withdraw tokens immediately.
+The remainder of rewards are linearly unlocked (monthly) over 36 months.
+ADD IMAGE